imacat/reslog/README.md

      [the gzip website].
 Be sure to save it as `gzip.exe` somewhere in your `PATH`.

-   * [Compress::Bzip2] version 2 or above.
+   * [IO::Compress::Bzip2] and [IO::Uncompress::Bunzip2]

-     This is used to support reading/writing the bzip2 compressed files.
-It is only needed when bzip2 compressed files are encountered.
-If it is not available, `reslog` tries the `bzip2` executable instead.
-If that is not available, too, `reslog` fails.
-Notice that older versions before 2 does not work, since the file I/O compression was not implemented yet.
-You can download and install Compress::Bzip2 from the CPAN archive, or install it with the CPAN shell:
+     They are used to support reading/writing the bzip2 compressed files.
+They are only needed when bzip2 compressed files are encountered.
+If they are not available, `arclog` tries the `bzip2` executable instead.
+If that is not available, too, `arclog` fails.
+You should not worry about IO::Compress::Bzip2 since it comes with Perl since version 5.10.1.
+If not, it is contained in the [IO-Compress] distribution.
+You can download and install it from the CPAN archive, or install it with the CPAN shell:

-         cpan Compress::Bzip2
+         cpan IO::Compress::Bzip2

      or with the CPANPLUS shell:

-         cpanp i Compress::Bzip2
+         cpanp i IO::Compress::Bzip2

      For Debian/Ubuntu:

-         sudo apt install libcompress-bzip2-perl
+         sudo apt install libio-compress-perl

      For Red Hat/Fedora/CentOS:

-         sudo yum install perl-Compress-Bzip2
+         sudo yum install perl-IO-Compress

      For FreeBSD:

-         ports install p5-Compress-Bzip2
+         ports install p5-IO-Compress

      For ActivePerl:

-         ppm install Compress-Bzip2
+         ppm install IO-Compress

      The alternative `bzip2.exe` for MS-Windows can be obtained from [the bzip2 website].
 Be sure to save it as `bzip2.exe` somewhere